altayeb1980/HotelDeals/README.md

 C:\>expedia>HotelDeals>

-Type dir you should see the list of files and folders listed with Dockerfile as well
+Type dir you should see list of files and folders listed and the Dockerfile one of them

 Type docker build -t hotel-deal .

-The image should be created, it will take a time during installation of the OpenJDK, at the end of creation for the image you should get the message "Successfully built".
+The image should be created, it will take a time during installation of the OpenJDK, at the end of creation for the image you should get this message "Successfully built" which indicate the image build successfully and ready to work on it.

-Type docker images
+List the images by type docker images

-hotel-deal should be listed.
+You should see hotel-deal in the list of images.

 Type docker run -p 9090:9090 -t hotel-deal